alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 * In the new form, select:
   * Instance Type = ECS Instance
   * ECS Instance = devops-simple-app-gitlab/i-generatedstring
-* Click on "OK" to bind the EIP to you ECS instance;
+* Click on "OK" to bind the EIP to your ECS instance;
 * Copy the IP Address of your EIP (it should be something like 47.88.155.70).

-The ECS instance is ready for GitLab, but before let's register a sub-domain for this machine:
+The ECS instance is ready for GitLab, let's register a sub-domain for this machine:
 * Go to the [Domain console](https://dc.console.aliyun.com/);
 * On the row corresponding to your domain (for example "my-sample-domain.xyz"), click on "Resolve";
 * Click on "Add Record";